The Golconda is a Generation Ship that was found in the Upaniklis system, orbiting body B 3.

 One anomaly involved an unexpected call for supplies from the Upaniklis system, which will need to be investigated.
 But otherwise we are satisfied with our detection methods.

-This was followed by the finding of a Listening Post near Upaniklis A 5 on 8 NOV 3305 which have further details, leading to the discovery of the Golconda near B 3.
+This was followed by the finding of a Listening Post on 8 NOV 3305 in the Upaniklis system, orbiting body A 5, which had further detail, leading to the discovery of the Golconda near body B 3.

 …Distress Beacon Signal…